pollfish/docs/ios.md

 4. Call init and destroy function of Pollfish in the App’s Delegate
 5. Set to **Release mode** and release in AppStore
 6. Update your privacy policy
+7. Request your account to get verified from Pollfish Dashboard

 **or**